bseltz-cohesity/scripts/powershell/findFiles/README.md

 * -username: Cohesity username
 * -domain: (optional) Active Directory domain (defaults to 'local')
 * -extension: last few characters of the file extention you are looking for
+* -getMtime: get last modified date of each file